sasha-polev/aerospark/README.md

 ```bash
 $ mvn clean install -DskipTests
 ```
-When maven is complete the `aerospike-helper-java.jar` will be installed in your local maven repository
+When maven is complete the `aerospike-helper-java` JAR will be installed in your local maven repository

 To build the Spark connector:
 Clone the [Aerospike Spark](https://github.com/citrusleaf/aerospark/.git) repository using this command: